NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 God is the one who **search the heart and test the mind**, and **give every man according to his ways**.
 These are two divine titles.
 Both titles are used about Jesus, proving his deity.

 See [The one who sees the heart](#the-one-who-sees-hearts)and The one who repays deeds](#the-one-who-repays-deeds).

+## Jeremiah 17: 13

+> O LORD, the hope of Israel, all who forsake you shall be put to shame; those who turn away from you shall be written in the earth, for they have forsaken the LORD, the fountain of living water.

+God is the fountain of living water.
+In [John 4:10,13,14](#john-4-10-13-14) and [John 7:38,39](#john-7-38-39) Jesus reveals that he is the fountain of living water, and that the living water is the Holy Spirit.

 ## Jeremiah 23: 23-24